2020–2026 H5N1 outbreak: United States

 In September 2024, the CDC confirms that two dairy workers in California have contracted bird flu, marking the 15th and 16th human cases in this year's ongoing outbreak, which has impacted dairy cows nationwide.
 The cases occurred in California's Central Valley, where over 50 herds have been affected since August.
 Both workers, who had contact with infected cattle, developed mild symptoms, including conjunctivitis.
 The CDC confirmed the positive test results on Thursday, while state health officials noted that the workers were employed at separate farms, indicating the infections likely resulted from animal exposure rather than human transmission.
 In October 2024, a third farmworker in California has tested positive for bird flu, according to the state's health department, marking the 17th potential human case of H5N1 in the U.S. since March.
 Like the previous two cases, this farmworker had contact with infected dairy cattle, and investigators believe the transmission occurred from animals rather than between people.

 By late October, California had reported that 133 of its 1,100 dairy herds were infected, with a bovine mortality rate of around 15%.
 The business interests of the heavily corporatised dairy and livestock industries being prioritised over public health and animal welfare was stipulated as the main cause of the failure to control the novel outbreak.
 H5N1 was also detected in a pig in Oregon, the first ever reported case in the USA.
-Meanwhile, by late November human cases of H5N1 in the USA increased to over fifty for the year with infections being reported in seven states.
+Meanwhile, by late November, human cases of H5N1 in the USA increased to over fifty for the year with infections being reported in seven states.
 On 7 November, the CDC reported asymptomatic bird flu infection in 4 workers at dairy farms.
 The workers didn't recall ever being sick but had antibodies showing that they had been infected with bird flu.
 On 22 November, the CDC confirmed the first case of bird flu in a U.S. child, being the 55th case of bird flu in humans in the U.S. The child also tested positive for other common respiratory viruses.
 New Scientist said that an H5N1 virus infecting a human could acquire all the abilities it needs to become a pandemic virus by swapping genes with a human virus infecting the same individual.

+In the last quarter of 2024, 20 million chickens were put down, causing an egg shortage in the following months.